-As part of the program, we request that you undertake the following: Complete a short pre-training survey.
-This will have been sent to you along with this handbook.
+As part of the program, it is requested that GP participants and the clinics undertake the following: Complete a short pre-training survey.
+This will be sent electronically to GPs prior to the first training.
 Complete Clinic Checklist.
-Located at back of handbook.
-Complete University of Melbourne Domestic Violence e-learning module, ' Identifying and Responding to Domestic and Family Violence '.
-Access link and code will have been sent to you along with this handbook.
-Read Sections 1-2 of your participant handbook.
+This will be sent to the clinic prior to the first training Complete University of Melbourne Domestic Violence e-learning module, ' Identifying and Responding to Domestic and Family Violence ' Read Sections 1-2 of their participant handbook.
 Read 'What is interpersonal abuse and violence', 'Intimate partner abuse: identification and initial validation' and 'Migrant and refugee communities' from RACGP's 'Abuse and violence: Working with our patients in general practice' (4th edition) White Book.
-Participate in Session 1, consisting of an interactive session exploring overall clinic responses to family violence in migrant and refugee community settings.
-Perform an audit of 10 consecutive female patients (aged 18 to 64) to allow you to reflect on your current practice and systems.
-This will have been sent to you along with this handbook, must be completed prior to session 2.
+Participate in Session 1 , consisting of an interactive session exploring overall clinic responses to family violence in migrant and refugee community settings.
+Perform an audit of 10 consecutive migrant/refugee female patients (aged 18 to 64) with a simple clinic checklist to allow them to reflect on their current practice and systems.
+This will be sent electronically to GPs prior to the first training and should be discussed in Session 1.
 Read Sections 3-4 of this handbook Watch this short video Helping end family violence - the Information Sharing Schemes and MARAM.
-Read the following sections from the RACGP White Book and consider what additional issues should be considered in relation to migrant/refugee families: Safety and risk assessment Intimate partner abuse: responding and counselling strategies Dealing with perpetrators in clinical practice Child abuse Participate in Session 2, which will focus on how to ask about family violence, early identification and response strategies, including safety assessments especially in South Asian communities.
-Undertake RACGP's online GP-Learning module Abuse and Violence contextual unit , healthpathways modules on Domestic Violence and read resource, 'Overcoming Barriers: A toolkit to improve responses to CALD women and children who have experienced family violence'.
-Read the following sections of the RACGP White Book: o Aboriginal and Torres Strait Islander violence o The Doctor and the importance of self-care o Specific vulnerable populations: the elderly and disabled Participate in Session 3 , which will focus on clinical practice, building trust, showing empathy, and developing skills in motivational interviewing and goal setting and appropriate use.
+Read the following sections from the RACGP White Book and consider what additional issues should be considered in relation to migrant/refugee families: Safety and risk assessment Intimate partner abuse: responding and counselling strategies Dealing with perpetrators in clinical practice Child abuse Participate in Session 2 , which will focus on how to ask about family violence, early identification and response strategies, including safety assessments especially in South Asian communities.
+Undertake RACGP's online GP-Learning module Abuse and Violence contextual unit , healthpathways modules on Domestic Violence and read resource, ' Overcoming Barriers: A toolkit to improve responses to CALD women and children who have experienced family violence '.
+Read the following sections of the RACGP White Book: Aboriginal and Torres Strait Islander violence The Doctor and the importance of self-care Specific vulnerable populations: the elderly and disabled Participate in Session 3 , which will focus on clinical practice, building trust, showing empathy, and developing skills in motivational interviewing and goal setting and appropriate use.
 Be prepared to discuss any adaptions for migrant/refugee patients.
 Complete the online post-training evaluation survey.
 Participate in any follow-up , especially the webinars, where you will discuss how things are going, any cases you may be having difficulties with, including family violence in a pandemic such as Covid 19.
 Use the opportunity for further follow-up contact with the team as required via telephone or email to assist you with ongoing support and implementation of clinic change.